Rasterisation: Triangle rasterization

 A top edge is an edge that is exactly horizontal and lies above other edges, and a left edge is a non-horizontal edge that is on the left side of the triangle.

-This rule is implemented e.g. by Direct3D and many OpenGL implementations (even though the specification doesn't define it and only requires a consistent rule).
+This rule decides which triangle a pixel on a boundary belongs to.
+It is implemented by Direct3D and OpenGL (although the specification here only requires a consistent rule).